My Free Food Chocolate Chip Cookies leave Toll House in the Stone Ages. I’m talking total yaba daba do time.

 - Cream non-dairy butter substitute and non-hydrogenated shortening with a mixer on medium low to medium speed until fluffy.
 (30-60 seconds)

-- Add palm sugar, agave, molasses, and vanilla.
+- Add palm sugar, liquid sweetener, and vanilla.
 Beat on medium low to medium speed until fluffy and all ingredients are well incorporated.
 (30-60 seconds)

 - Drop batter in tablespoon size balls on lined cookie sheet, about 2 inches apart (about 12 cookies per tray).
 You can use a tablespoon scoop to get a consistent size.